receptron/graphai/docs/Tutorial.md

 ## Loop

-The dataflow graph needs to be acyclic by design, but we added a few control flow mechanisms, such as loop, nesting, if/unless and map-reduce.
+The dataflow graph needs to be acyclic by design, but we added a few control flow mechanisms, such as loop, nesting, if/unless and mapping (of map-reduce).

 Here is a simple application, which uses **loop**.